-The Law on Rounding Work Hours & Keeping Time in California
+The Law on Rounding Work Hours in California

 In general, employers in California are required to pay their hourly and nonexempt employees for all hours they work.1 They are also required to keep accurate records and provide regular wage statements that correctly state the total hours worked by the employee.2